a2pe/DevOPS/README.md

 # DevOPS
-First changes to the file README
+.gitignore file won't automatically add files to the repository.
-Second change!
+This is also applicable for untracked files.